 The Mars Science Laboratory mission set down a large, mobile laboratory, known as Curiosity, at Gale Crater on Mars.
 Curiosity continues to explore the Red Planet looking for signs of life.

 In 2006, NASA dispatched an ambassador to the planetary frontier.
-The New Horizons spacecraft is scheduled to flight past the icy planet Pluto and its moons in July 2015.
+The New Horizons spacecraft flew past the icy planet Pluto and its moons in July 2015 and is now headed for the Kuiper belt.

 Solar and Helioshperic Observatory (SOHO)